Jennifer Knapp: 2009–2010: Return to music and coming out

-2011-Present
+2011–present

 In 2011, Knapp performed at the first annual Wild Goose Festival, a music and arts festival designed for a liberal Christian audience.
 Other performers and speakers included Derek Webb, Sarah Masen, and Brian McLaren.
 Since then, Knapp has performed regularly at the festival.
 The following summer, Knapp collaborated with Margaret Becker on The Hymns of Christmas.
-It was recorded on a budget with “one mic and one computer" and released later that year.
+It was recorded on a budget with "one mic and one computer" and released later that year.
 They toured the US together in a van, performing 14 acoustic shows in support of the album release.

 In early 2014, Knapp began recording a new album in Nashville with producer Jacob Lawson.
 The album, Set Me Free, was released on October 14, 2014, on Righteous Babe Records.
 Like Letting Go (2010), the album was not marketed to the Christian music industry.
 In an interview with The Advocate, Knapp stated that she felt "freer" as a songwriter on this album compared to her earlier Christian music albums.
 Her next album was Love Comes Back Around (2017), which Curve called: "love songs for grown-ups who have come a few miles".
 Knapp referred to the album as "my deepest look at love yet" and said that the musical style was less folk rock than she had originally expected.

 As Knapp had predicted, her sexual orientation reduced her music's popularity among her Christian fanbase.
 However, by 2012, she was regularly appearing in front of Christian audiences again, as part of Inside Out Faith, her project of performing music and speaking about her faith and LGBTQ issues.
 In 2022, Knapp estimated that her fanbase was a mixture of longtime fans of her Christian music and newer fans of her non-Christian music and LGBTQ advocacy work.

 To commemorate the 25th anniversary of Kansas, Knapp re-recorded the album, releasing Kansas 25 in May 2024.
 The album was funded via a Kickstarter campaign.

-Music Style
+Music style

 Knapp's music has frequently been referred to as rock, especially folk rock.
 She has been compared to Melissa Etheridge, Jewel, Sheryl Crow, and Natalie Merchant.

 From the beginning of her career, Knapp has had a reputation for authenticity and honesty, a quality which distinguished her early music from other CCM and which has also been observed in her later music.
 Her early music included spiritual themes, especially of sin and redemption, while her later music was less overtly religious.